HIPAA SUMMIT OVERVIEW

 The HIPAA Summit will provide the most up-to-date information on the new laws and regulations.
-Comprehensive presentations by leading regulators from the Centers for Medicare & Medicaid Services, the Office for Civil Rights, and the Office of the National Coordinator for Health Information Technology, the National Institute for Standards and Technology, and the Federal Trade Commission will provide unique insights.
+Comprehensive presentations by leading regulators from the Centers for Medicare & Medicaid Services, the Office for Civil Rights, the Office of the National Coordinator for Health Information Technology, the National Institute for Standards and Technology, and the Federal Trade Commission will provide unique insights.
 Private sector leaders will add practical advice from their many experiences in implementation.
-This HIPAA Summit will address privacy, security, data breach changes and challenges, and the legal and policy issues implicated, as well as electronic health record adoption issues.
+This HIPAA Summit will address privacy, security, cybersecurity data breach changes and challenges, and the legal and policy issues implicated, as well as electronic health record adoption issues.
 It will also cover developments and requirements for transactions, code sets, and operating rules and how they are being implemented.
 Training sessions for HIPAA privacy and security professionals, as well as those responsible for HIT, EHR, HIE, Operating Rules and/or Data Analytics, who intend to apply for certification are also available.

-- Understand the basics of HIPAA, HITECH, and ACA laws and regulations, and the effect of healthcare reform on health information exchange.
+- Understand the basics of HIPAA, HITECH, ACA, and Cures laws and regulations, and the effect of healthcare reform on health information exchange.

 - Obtain up-to-date information about recent changes to the HIPAA regulations.